 Women who are underweight or overweight ovulate (release an egg) less regularly, or sometimes not at all, compared to women of a healthy weight.

-Men with a BMI of over 29 may have reduced fertility, and your GP may recommend that you lose weight.
-Regular exercise and eating a healthy diet can help you to maintain a suitable weight.
+Men with a BMI of 30 or over are likely to have reduced fertility, and your GP may recommend that you lose weight.
+Regular exercise and a healthy diet can help maintain a suitable weight.

 Medicines and drugs